PULdischo/quick-guides/metashape.md

 ### Export Model
 To export your model to share or use in another application, select the 3D model in the Workspace tab and right click.
 A new menu will appear; select 'Export Model...'.
 You'll have the option to save the model in a variety of file formats on your local computer.

+## Contributors
+This guide was created by Jen Grayburn.